 Ciel – An agent of the church disguised as Shiki’s upperclassman.
 Ciel’s route is probably the weakest of the five in my opinion.
 A lot of it retreads the same events from Arceuid which can feel redundant the second time around.
-That being said she’s still a likable character in her own right and the climax of her route is outright intense, one of the most suspenseful parts of the game.
+That being said she’s still a likable character and the climax of her route is outright intense.
+It’s one of the most suspenseful parts of the game.
 Also, she loves curry and all good characters love curry.

 Akiha Tohno – Shiki’s strict sister and head of the Tohno Estate.
 This may be a personal thing, but I’m really not a big fan of little sister characters, which pretty much immediately turned me off to Akiha as a love interest.
 That being said Akiha’s route does a good job of setting the tone of the Far Side routes.
 It has a more gloomy atmosphere as the dark secrets of the Tohno household are slowly revealed.
 When you see these come to light it paints a new perspective of Akiha.
 You see her genuine feelings of guilt and regret for her family’s actions as well as her genuine care for her brother.
 Respect for the little sister, but nothing more than that.

-Tsukihime takes this element of the universe but adds in the suspense of horror.
-Each character is not just supernatural but in some ways monstrous; vampires, serial killers, demons, etc, and the dead of night is when their true selves come out to shed blood.
+Tsukihime takes this element of the universe but adds a sense of fear and terror.
+Each character is not just supernatural but in some ways monstrous: vampires, serial killers, demons, etc, and the dead of night is when their true selves come out to shed blood.
 If you like what they did with Sakura and the shadow in Fate/Stay Night Heaven’s Feel, imagine that but a whole visual novel.

 People who on the surface seem eccentric but pretty nice turn out to have significant skeletons in the closet.
 They twist and change in different ways as these bones of the past are unearthed.

-Shiki despite looking like you’re your generic high school protagonist is prone to bouts of insanity, sudden urges to kill, and ‘anemia’ induced blackouts meaning you are never certain of exactly what’s happening to him and if he’s reliable as a narrator.
-This is what causes him to kill Arcueid near the start of the game and at least a couple of the routes involve him locked in his room slowly going insane.
-Likewise, each protagonist is a tragic monster in their own way with Arcueid being a prime example.
+Shiki despite looking like you’re your generic high school protagonist is prone to bouts of madness, sudden urges to kill, and ‘anemia’ induced blackouts meaning you are never certain of exactly what’s happening to him and if he’s reliable as a narrator.
+This is what causes him to kill Arcueid near the start of the game and at least a couple of the routes involve him being locked in his room and slowly going insane.
+Likewise, each heroine and villain is a tragic monster in their own way with Arcueid being a prime example.
 She’s a girl with a heart of gold but we soon learn she’s a deadly vampire hiding her need to consume human flesh.